abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 and awakening.
 That’s the function of the path.
 When we are aligned with the Middle Way, we are in balance—this happens naturally.

-In Pāḷi the word *karaṇī,* as in *cakkhukaraṇī, ñāṇakaraṇī,* means “to make” or “to produce”.
+In Pāḷi the word *karaṇī*, as in *cakkhukaraṇī, ñāṇakaraṇī*, means “to make” or “to produce”.
 It’s an emphatic verb.
 This suggests that when we put our practice into balance, a good result will be produced.
 It’s helpful to develop a sense of confidence in this natural